How To Save Money On Amtrak Tickets

 4) Save money on Amtrak with Amtrak’s online deals

-Amtrak’s online deals include seasonal and limited-time offers and exclusive discounts on select trains.
+Amtrak’s online deals include seasonal and limited-time offers, as well as exclusive discounts on select trains.

 The Amtrak website offers several short and long-term deals, and for more information, check out the Amtrak deal page,